biosustain/benchling-resources/_sources/guides/media.md.txt

 ### Create a Medium Recipe from another Medium Recipe

-The process follows the same steps as **A) Create a Medium Recipe from scratch**, with the following changes:
+The process follows the same steps as **Create a Medium Recipe from scratch**, with the following changes:

 **Step 1: Create a new Medium Recipe entity and *indicate the parental Medium Recipe.***